googlefonts/fontra-docs/_reference/font-overview/panels/navigation.md

 : Group by **case**, organizing in upper-, lower- and minor-case

 Category
-: sort by **category**, for example: Letter, Number, Punctuation, etc.
+: Group by **category**, for example: Letter, Number, Punctuation, etc.

 Sub-category
 : sort by **sub-category**, for example: Superscript, Fraction, Quote, etc.